jkeohan/chicago_school_finder_app/README.md

 The API used for this project was through the city of Chicago website (https://data.cityofchicago.org/).
 The app uses AJAX to make requests from the Chicago API to the Chicago Public School Finder App, focusing on the following search criteria:

- -Zipcode
+ - Zipcode
- -School Rating
+ - School Rating
- -Dress Code
+ - Dress Code
- -Elevated Train Accessibility
+ - Elevated Train Accessibility
- -Metro Bus Accessibility
+ - Metro Bus Accessibility

 ## Other Frameworks used: